 - The definition of an agenda is a list of things to be done or considered.

 agenda definition by Webster's New World

 noun pl. agendas

 agenda definition by American Heritage Dictionary

 noun pl. a·gen·das

-Origin: , pl. of agendum, agendum; see agendum.Usage Note: It is true that Cicero would have used agendum to refer to a single item of business before the Roman Senate, with agenda as its plural.
+Origin: Latin, pl. of agendum, agendum; see agendum.Usage Note: It is true that Cicero would have used agendum to refer to a single item of business before the Roman Senate, with agenda as its plural.
 But in Modern English a phrase such as item on the agenda expresses the sense of agendum, and agenda is used as a singular noun to denote the set or list of such items, as in The agenda for the meeting has not yet been set.
 If a plural of agenda is required, the form should be agendas: The agendas of both meetings are exceptionally varied.